helloswyg/memo/README.md

 ⚡ Keep your JS/TS/React code running lightning fast and smooth.

-🌍 Avoid wasting previous computation and worsen global warming.
+🌍 Avoid wasting precious computation and worsen global warming.

 ⚠️ Not to be confused with the Spanish word "memo": https://m.interglot.com/es/en/Memo